-We are pleased the Commission has proposed to provide an adjustment for first offenders.
-Among its benefits, adding a first offender adjustment would help the Commission comply with two congressional directives that have not received sufficient attention.
+We are pleased the Commission has proposed an adjustment for first offenders.
+Among its benefits, adding a first offender adjustment would help the Commission better comply with two congressional directives.
 In one, Congress directed the Commission to ensure that the guidelines provide for punishment other than prison for first offenders.
 The statute defined first offenders as defendants who had not been convicted of a crime of violence or otherwise serious offense.
-The Commission has not followed this directive; instead fashioning Criminal History Category I more broadly by including defendants with no countable criminal history with those who receive one criminal history point.
+The guidelines missed the mark to the extent that Criminal History Category I was drawn too broadly, equating defendants with no countable criminal history with those who receive one criminal history point.
+The other rather neglected directive is found at 28 U.S.C. §

-A similarly neglected directive is found at 28 U.S.C. § 994(g).
+1 28 U.S.C. § 994(j).

+994(g).
 Congress requires the Commission to craft guidelines that "minimize the likelihood that the Federal prison population will exceed the capacity of the Federal prisons as determined by the Commission."